Established: 1605

 Brauneberger Juffer

-The 32-hectare Brauneberger Juffer lies on the opposite bank of the Mosel from our town and is planted to Riesling.
+The 32 hectare Brauneberger Juffer lies on the opposite bank of the Mosel from the town and is planted to Riesling.
 Its loose, weathered blue Devonian slate soil contains veins of iron oxide that give individual layers of the stone a light brown hue.
-This composition is more than just the source of the “Brauneberg”name; it also lends this unique terroir its typical characteristics.
-These steep vineyards, with gradients reaching up to 80%, give rise to delicate, finely fruity, and mineral wines.
+This composition is more than just the source of the ‘Brauneberg’ name; it also lends this unique terroir its typical characteristics.
+These steep vineyards, with gradients reaching up to 80 %, give rise to delicate, finely fruity, and mineral wines.

 Kestener Paulinshofberg

-The Paulinshofberg site is the south-facing neighbor to the Juffer.
+The Paulinshofberg site is the south-facing neighbor to the Juffer, on the right-hand side in the rocky part of the vineyard.
 Its soil runs somewhat deeper, with portions of fine clayey slate.
 The wine from this site radiates with minimalist precision, casting a web of cool minerality, red fruit and gentle herbal spice.

 Monzeler Kätzchen